Dr. Shaina Sadai

 My outreach work focuses on the intersections of science, society, and efforts towards justice.
-On this page is a collection of public facing work on corporate accountability, science policy, multispecies justice, education outreach, as well as collaborative work with artists, links to press coverage, and events.
+On this page is a collection of public facing work on climate science, corporate climate accountability, science policy, multispecies climate justice, science education outreach, as well as collaborative work with artists, and links to press coverage.

 Corporate Climate Accountability